-Jason Kralic, Ph.D., President & CEO, is co-founder of Tellus, a neuropharmacologist and life sciences business development executive with broad experience in technology innovation, CNS R&D, company creation and licensing.
-Most recently, Jason was Associate VP of Technology Innovation at Wake Forest Baptist Medical Center, VP of Business Development at Opexa Therapeutics and Head of Neurosciences Business Development at GlaxoSmithKline responsible for setting the BD strategy, leading licensing and M&A activities and facilitating relationships with alliance partners.
-Jason has also served in scientific licensing roles at UCB Pharma and Schwarz Biosciences and founded Innervate BD Solutions, a CNS technology and business advisory firm in 2015.
+Jason Kralic, Ph.D., President & CEO, is co-founder of Tellus, a neuropharmacologist and life sciences business development executive with broad experience in technology innovation, neurology/psychiatry R&D, company creation and licensing.
+Jason was Head of Neurosciences Business Development at GlaxoSmithKline where he was responsible for setting the BD strategy, leading licensing and M&A activities and facilitating relationships with alliance partners.
+Jason led the Technology Innovation team at Wake Forest Baptist Medical Center where he worked with research and clinical investigators to identify, patent, develop and commercialize therapeutics, medical devices and healthcare IT solutions.
+He also led business development and scientific licensing activities at Opexa Therapeutics, UCB Pharma and Schwarz Biosciences and founded Innervate BD Solutions, a CNS technology and business advisory firm in 2015.
 Jason holds a PhD in pharmacology from the University of North Carolina at Chapel Hill and completed post-doctoral training at the University of Zurich.
+Jason’s LinkedIn

 Austin Schwartz, Ph.D.
 MBA, Director of Operations, is a biophysicist and life science business professional with a broad scientific background in biophysics, neuroscience and biochemistry.
-Austin started at Tellus in Jan 2019 as a Business Development Associate.
+Austin manages several activities at Tellus, including lead asset development, finances, and IP.
 Prior to Tellus, he graduated Florida State University with a PhD in Molecular Biophysics and a MBA.
-During graduate school, he pioneered the first dual PhD – MBA at the university while leading a research project funded by NIH and NSF fellowships, focused on neuromodulation, olfaction and whole-body metabolism.
+During graduate school, he pioneered the first dual PhD – MBA at the university while leading research funded by NIH and NSF fellowships, focused on neuromodulation, olfaction and whole-body metabolism.
 Austin is passionate about the life science startup space and bringing novel life science technologies to the market.
+Austin’s LinkedIn

 Alex Ruchdaeschel, Independent Director, has worked since 2001 in the financial industry in the United States, and Europe and as a co-founder, partner and/or in senior management.
-Alex was a manager for DAC-FUNDS, a Family office focusing on small cap private and public listed companies around the World.
-He has also been a partner with Nanostart AG, the leading public private equity group in Nanotechnology, from 2002 to 2006, where he was the head of their U.S. group.
-Alex has significant experience in startup operations as founder and co founder.
+Alex was a manager for DAC-FUNDS, a family office focusing on small cap private and public listed companies around the world.
+He has also been a partner with Nanostart AG, the leading public private equity group in nanotechnology, from 2002 to 2006, where he was the head of their U.S. group.
+Alex has significant experience in startup operations as founder and co-founder.
 Following service in the German military and international United Nations operations, he was a research assistant at Dunmore Management in New York focusing on intrinsic value identifying firms that were undervalued and had global scale potential.
-Alex is a board member with several companies, private and public and different industries, Electronic Recyclers international, Vuzix Corperation, PainQX, Tellus Therapeutics, Laxxon Medical, Simple Kneads, Emspire-Group, Kinoemen Group
+Alex is a board member with several companies, private and public, and in different industries; Electronic Recyclers international, Vuzix Corperation, PainQX, Tellus Therapeutics, Laxxon Medical, Simple Kneads, Emspire-Group, Kinoemen Group.
+Alex’s LinkedIn